yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/concurrency-control.md

 The following examples describe different use cases detailing the Wait-on-Conflict behavior.

-Note that the examples require you to set the YB-TServer gflag `enable_wait_queues=true`.
-Also, set the YB-TServer gflag `ysql_max_write_restart_attempts=0` to disable internal query layer retries on-conflict.
+1. Note that the examples require you to set the YB-TServer gflag `enable_wait_queues=true`.
+1. Also, set the YB-TServer gflag `ysql_max_write_restart_attempts=0` to disable internal query layer retries on conflict.
+This is only done to easily illustrate the `Wait-on-Conflict` concurrency control semantics separately without query layer retries.
+It is not recommended to disable these retries in production.

 A restart is necessary for these flags to take effect.

 Start by setting up the table you'll use in all of the examples in this section.